mpvano/radiohat/README.md

 One way to create the folder on a pi is to "cd" to the directory you want it to appear in and then clone the repository using git with the command: "git clone https://github.com/mpvano/radiohat.git".
 This will allow you to use all the normal git functionality.

 Note also that some of the files in "docs" are very out of date or incomplete.
+The "Getting Started Guides" refer to a much earlier configuration with different directories on the pi and procedures to set things up.
+They're presented here only to give some idea what to do.
+I'll be replacing them with more modern versions as I get to them.
 RadioHat is still very much a work in progress.

 ### The RadioHat hardware